daniestevez/gr-satellites/README.md

     use FM mode to receive this satellite (437.485MHz).
   * `atl_1`
     [ATL-1](https://space.skyrocket.de/doc_sdat/atl-1.htm), which
-    transmits 1.25k FSK telemetry in the 70cm band.
+    transmits 1.25k, 2.5k, 5k or 12.5k FSK telemetry in the 70cm band.
 It uses the AO-40 FEC protocol, which includes block interleaving, an r=1/2, k=7 convolutional code, CCSDS scrambling and two interleaved (160,128) Reed-Solomon codes.
 You must use FM mode to receive this satellite (437.175MHz).